gwatts/go-coverage-action/README.md

 # Go Coverage Action

-A Github action for generating Go coverage reports.
+A Github action for generating Go coverage reports that does not depend on third party services.

 ## Overview

-This action will generate Go coverage reports without using any third party services, rendinerg it suitable for use with private repos.
+This action will generate Go coverage reports without using any third party services, making it suitable for use with private repos.

 It stores previous coverage data as git commit notes associated with previous shas, so that they can be compared with changes in open pull requests.